 Department of Sports & Recreation

 We offer competitive sports, informal recreation, fitness activities, outdoor recreation activities, and special events.
-All you need to begin participating is a valid KSU ID and a completed waiver/release form.
-During your time at KSU, we ask that you allow us to be part of your college experience.
-For more information, stop by our office located in room 129 of the Student Recreation & Wellness Center or call 770-423-6913.
+All a student needs to begin participating is a valid KSU ID and a completed waiver/release form.

 Other Student Services